project-89/argOS/designDocsBackup/design/narrative-integration.md

-# Narrative Integration in TinySim
+# Narrative Integration in ArgOS

 ## Understanding Narrative Flow

-In TinySim, narrative and story continuation aren't separate systems that get "called" - they emerge naturally from how agents process and respond to their experiences.
+In ArgOS, narrative and story continuation aren't separate systems that get "called" - they emerge naturally from how agents process and respond to their experiences.
 Think of it like human consciousness - we don't explicitly decide to "continue our story"; our actions and responses naturally flow from our understanding of our current situation, memories, and goals.

 ## The Narrative Loop